cran/RCzechia/README.md

 The default resolution is 1 meter; this makes the shapefiles 1) very accurate and 2) rather large.
 This level of detail is not always necessary, and often not beneficial - a lower resolution shapefile is not only smaller in memory, but also smoother and more aesthetically pleasing.
 For the most commonly used shapes (*republika*, *kraje* and *okresy*) an optional low resolution version is also included.
 To access it specify the value of `resolution` parameter as `"low"` (default is `"high"`).

 Using of the lo-res versions does not require a working internet connection.
-To use the high resolution (default) shapefile a working intenet connection is necessary, as the data files were too big to meet the CRAN requirements on package size and must be stored externally.
+To use the high resolution (default) shapefile a working intenet connection is necessary, as the data files were too big to meet the CRAN requirements of package size and must be stored externally.
 Access to the external files is logged, from time to time I check the logs (mainly to understand my bandwidth charges).

 ### A note to Czech users
 Tohle je "oficiální", a tedy anglické, readme. Českou verzi naleznete na http://www.jla-data.net/cze/package-rczechia/